 For physical energy

-- Have something to eat, ideally a piece of protein or a wake-me-up smoothie.
+1. Have something to eat, ideally a piece of protein or a smoothie.

-- Have your cup of coffee.
-Limit your day to 2 cups and try to cut down to one for life.
+2. Have coffee.
+Limit to 2 cups and try to cut down to one for life.

-- Exercise.
-People who work out in the mornings are less likely to skip it during the day when willpower wanes and your schedule may be dictated by responsibilities.
-If you can’t get your workout in first thing, try to do it before 12noon — maybe right before lunch?
+3. Exercise.
+People who work out in the mornings are less likely to skip it during the day when willpower wanes and schedules may be dictated by responsibilities.

 For your emotional life